kedro-org/kedro/docs/source/deployment/databricks/databricks_ide_development_workflow.md

-# Develop a Kedro project using your local environment
+# Develop a Kedro project for Databricks using an IDE

 This guide demonstrates a workflow for developing Kedro projects on Databricks using your local environment for development, then using dbx and Databricks Repos to sync code for testing on Databricks.